Fransco35/mern-blog-app/README.md

 ### Backend
 - Api endpoints and logic using express
 - Image/File handling using multer and cloudinary middleware
-- Authencation handling using passport
+- Authencation handling using passport, passport-jwt and passport-local-mongoose
 - Schema definition and chaining using mongoose
 - Data fetching and storage in mongoDB